 After your boat tour you will walk around.
 And without any doubt you

 will pass the bridge from where the above pictures were taken.
-On the

 Finally a wide angle view of the floating market.
 Visit this market in